 The results of the air testing program are summarized in Table 1 attached to this letter report.
-Overall, the results ranged from < 10 ng/m3 in six samples to a high of 248 ng/m3 in the Auditorium.
-All results were less than the EPA recommended levels for adults in schools (500 ng/m3) and for high school students (600 ng/m3).
+Overall, the results ranged from <10 ng/m3 (none detected) to a high of 101 ng/m3 in room B4 (the administrative office).
+All results were well less than the EPA recommended levels for adults in schools (500 ng/m3) and for high school students (600 ng/m3).

-In our opinion these results are consistent with PCB air concentrations that are well below EPA's recommended levels for PCBs in schools and thus they would not be expected to pose a health risk to students or staff.
-If you have any questions please contact me.
+In our opinion these results are consistent with previously measured PCB air concentrations at Burncoat and are well below EPA's recommended levels for PCBs in schools.
+These concentrations would not be expected to pose a health risk to students or staff.
+If you have any questions, please contact me.

+Sincerely,

-Sincerely, O'Reilly, Talbot & Okun Associates, Inc.
+O'Reilly, Talbot & Okun Associates, Inc.

-James D. Okun, LSP Principal
+James D. Okun, LSP

+Principal